 The Discovery course is an upper-level elective that focuses on the law and procedure of the discovery period in litigation, where parties exchange information about their cases.
 I teach this course every spring semester.
 Several years ago, I taught two courses online in the MSLA (Master of Science in Legal Administration) program.
 I am the author of Law School 2.0: Legal Education for a Digital Age (LexisNexis/Matthew Bender, 2009).
 To visit the website for the book, click here.
 To visit my blog, click here.

 In 2008, I was appointed the Director of the Lawyering Process Program at the SCOL.
 As director, I managed regular meetings and retreats, hiring and training of staff support, managed faculty teaching schedules, hiring and mentoring of new and visiting faculty, and worked to improve the visibility and reputation of the program.
-During my tenure as Director, the program went from not being ranked to being ranked the 11th best legal writing program in the country.
+During my tenure as Director, the program went from not being ranked to being ranked the 11th best legal writing program in the country (it is now ranked #7).
 After five years I stepped down as director to Chair the Experiential Learning Task Force, to help give shape and form to that important part of the law school curriculum.
 Since that effort is now established, the law school Dean appointed me to the John C. Dwan Professorship for Online Learning, where I am working to support the development of our online initiatives.

 Law School 2.0: Legal Education for a Digital Age (LexisNexis/Matthew Bender 2009).

 David I. C. Thomson, “Teaching” Formation of Professional Identity, 27 Regent U. L. Rev. 303 (2015).

 David I. C. Thomson, Defining Experiential Legal Education, 1 J. Experiential Learning 1 (2014).